Department Head: Angela Colwell-Arbour 508-829-6771 ext. 1698

 First Semester

-• Concepts in Economics I
+- Concepts in Economics I

-• Soc.
+- Soc.
 Studies Seminar: Ethics: Human Conduct and Values

-• History of Racism in America
+- History of Racism in America

-• Psychology I
+- Psychology I

-• U.S. Government and Politics
+- U.S. Government and Politics (not offered in 2024-2025)

 Second Semester

-• Concepts in Economics II
+- Concepts in Economics II

-• Contemporary American Culture
+- Contemporary American Culture

-• History of Racism in America
+- History of Racism in America

-• Psychology II: Study of Exceptional Persons
+- Psychology II: Study of Exceptional Persons

-• Sociology
+- Sociology

-• U.S. Government and Politics
+- U.S. Government and Politics (not offered in 2024-2025)

-• Human Behavior
+- Human Behavior

 Social Studies Faculty

-• Victoria Anderson-Colonna: A.P.
+- Victoria Anderson-Colonna: A.P.
 U.S. History, U.S. History II.

-• Elizabeth Cahill: U.S. History I
+- Elizabeth Cahill: U.S. History I.

-• Nicole Finney: U.S. History I
+- Nicole Finney: World History, U.S. History I

-• Tess Hickey: World History II; Latin.
+- Tess Hickey: World History.

-• Jason Hilton: U.S. History II; Psychology I & 2, Topics in Ethics.
+- Jason Hilton: U.S. History II; Psychology I & 2, Topics in Ethics.

-• Jesse Jakubiak: U.S. History II; AP U.S. History.
+- Jesse Jakubiak: U.S. History II.

-• Jeff Miller: U.S. History I.
+- Jeff Miller: World History, U.S. History I.

-• Department Head: Angela Colwell-Arbour 508-829-6771 ext.
-1649: World History II.
+Department Head: Angela Colwell-Arbour 508-829-6771 ext.
+1649

 Contact Us.
 To reach a particular teacher, please put the teacher's name in the subject line.